 Traditionally the Governor of South Australia has been invited to be the Patron of the Australian American Association in South Australia.

-On his appointment as Governor of South Australia in 2014, His Excellency the Honourable Hieu Van Le AC, graciously agreed to be our patron.
+On her appointment as Governor of South Australia in 2014, Her Excellency the Honourable Frances Adamson AC, graciously agreed to be our patron.

-An invitation to accept Honourary Membership of the Association was extended to his predecessor, Rear Admiral the Hon Kevin Scarce AC CSC RANR, who had been a strong supporter of the Association during his term as Governor of South Australia.
-Admiral Scarce accepted the invitation.
+An invitation to accept Honorary Membership of the Association was extended to her predecessor, the Hon Hieu Van Le, who had been a strong supporter of the Association during his term as Governor of South Australia.

 A Council, made up of members elected at the Annual General Meeting, meets monthly and has the responsibility of guiding and overseeing the operations of the Association in South Australia.